MichaelSchneeberger/rxbp/README.md

 done with *rxbackpressure* operators exposed by `rxbp.op`.

-Like in functional programming, usings *rxbackpressure* operators does not create any mutable states but rather concatenates functions without calling them yet.
-Or, we first describe what we intend to do in form of a plan, and then we execute the plan.
+Like in functional programming, usings *rxbackpressure* operators does not create any mutable states, but rather concatenates functions without calling them yet.
+We first describe what we intend to do in form of a plan and then execute the plan.
 A *Flowable* is executed by calling its `subscribe` method.
 This will start a chain reaction, where each downsream *Flowables* calls the `subscribe` method of its upstream *Flowable* until